Jesse Watters: Early life and education

-Watters grew up in the Germantown and then East Falls neighborhoods.
-He attended the William Penn Charter School through junior year, before moving with his family to Long Island in New York.
-In 2001, he graduated from Trinity College in Hartford, Connecticut, with a B.A. in history.
+Watters grew up in the Germantown neighborhood of Upper Northwest Philadelphia and then later moved to the East Falls neighborhood of the city's Lower Northwest.
+He attended the William Penn Charter School through junior year of secondary school, before relocating again with his family, this time from Pennsylvania to Long Island, New York state.
+In 2001, he graduated from Trinity College in the state capital of Hartford, Connecticut, with a Bachelor of Arts in history.

 Career

-After his graduation, Watters began work as a production assistant at Fox News.
-In 2003, he moved to the production staff of The O'Reilly Factor, and in 2004 he began to appear on air in segments of O'Reilly's show.
+After graduating from Trinity College in Hartford, Watters was employed as a production assistant at Fox News in New York City.
+In 2003, he moved to the production staff of The O'Reilly Factor; in 2004, Watters began to appear on air in segments of O'Reilly's show.

-On June 11, 2014, Watters debuted on the Fox News show Outnumbered, later occasionally appearing as a guest co-host.
+On June 11, 2014, Watters debuted on the Fox News Channel show Outnumbered, later occasionally appearing as a guest co-host.
 On November 20, 2015, Watters debuted his own monthly Fox News program, Watters' World.
 While Watters is characterized as an "ambush journalist", Watters has said, "I try to make it enjoyable for the person I'm interviewing.
 We always come away from the interview all smiles, for the most part.
 And it's always fun to come back and look at the footage and say, 'Oh my gosh, what just happened?'"
 In January 2017, Watters' World became a weekly show, airing Saturdays at 8 p.m.
 ET.

 In April 2017, Watters became a co-host of the roundtable series The Five.

-In April 2021, HarperCollins announced the publication of Watters' new book How I Saved the World, which was published on July 6.
+In April 2021, HarperCollins announced the publication of Watters' new book, How I Saved the World, which was published on July 6.
 The book debuted at number one on The New York Times nonfiction best-seller list for the week ending July 10, 2021.

-After serving as one of several rotating fill-in hosts in the network's 7 PM time slot, it was announced on January 10, 2022 that Watters would become the permanent host of a new primetime show, titled Jesse Watters Primetime, which debuted on January 24, 2022.
+After being one of several rotating fill-in hosts in the network's 7 p.m. time slot, it was announced on January 10, 2022, that Watters would become the permanent host of a new primetime show, titled Jesse Watters Primetime, which debuted on January 24, 2022.

-Watters' World ended on January 15, 2022, while Watters continues to serve as co-host of The Five.
+Watters' World program ended its run on January 15, 2022, while Watters continues to be a co-host of the continuing The Five.

+In June 2023, Fox News announced Watters as the permanent host of the network's 8 p.m.
+EST hour following the firing of controversial fellow conservative commentator Tucker Carlson.

+In January 2024, he claimed to viewers, without evidence, that pop singer Taylor Swift and Kansas City Chiefs player Travis Kelce's relationship was part of a "psyop" directed by the United States Department of Defense.
+In July 2024, he said that he "heard the scientists say the other day that when a man votes for a woman, he actually transitions into a woman."